12 San Jose Nicknames You Should Know

 Man Jose

-Much of this wealth is connected to Silicon Valley and the vast number of successful tech companies in the area.
-In addition, GDP per capita is very high, and the unemployment rate is extremely low.
+Much of this wealth is connected to Silicon Valley and the numerous successful tech companies in the area.
+The GDP per capita is also very high, and the unemployment rate is extremely low.

-However, all of this wealth does come with downsides.
-For example, San Jose (and the San Francisco Bay Area in general) is one of the places with the highest cost of living in the United States.
-Everyday necessities, entertainment, and housing all come at a premium.
-Yet, if you move here to work in tech, this shouldn't be too much of a concern!
+However, this wealth comes with downsides.
+San Jose (and the San Francisco Bay Area in general) has one of the highest costs of living in the United States, with everyday necessities, entertainment, and housing all commanding a premium.
+For those moving here for tech jobs, the higher cost of living may be offset by competitive salaries.

 Tan Jose

-As the city has an average of 298 days of sunshine per year, visitors will likely leave the city with a tan as well.
-The nickname is also sometimes used less positively to refer to the many plain, tan-colored buildings that cover the city.
+With nearly 300 days of sunshine per year, visitors are likely to leave the city with a tan as well.
+However, the nickname is also sometimes used less positively to refer to the many tan-colored buildings that characterize the city's architecture.

 San Jo